Ab2021/Tutorials/codes_repos/devops-course/phase1_beginner/module-10-cloud-fundamentals-aws/README.md

 ### Introduction

-[Comprehensive theoretical content will cover the fundamental concepts, principles, and best practices for infrastructure as code - introduction.]
+[Comprehensive theoretical content will cover the fundamental concepts, principles, and best practices for cloud fundamentals (aws).]

 ### Key Concepts